Pac0o/joy-of-react-wordle-clone/README.md

 ![Screen recording showing each guess being added to the 5x6 grid](docs/words-in-cells.gif)

-We need to update our DOM structure for the `GuessResults` component so that it looks something like this:
+We need to update our DOM structure for the `GameResults` component so that it looks something like this:

 ```html
 <div class="guess-results">